Flag designed by: Carroll Bill, Boston artist

 Represents: Eastern half of the Western Hemisphere and the western half of the Eastern Hemisphere, with the North Star above and the Southern Cross below.

-The flag is carried on expeditions of such unusual character that their successful accomplishment adds real distinction to the Society and makes a permanent contribution to the world's store of geographical knowledge; or the bearer is engaged in work of a professional, geographic, or scientific nature that is new, original, or represents a "first" in at least one sense.
+The flag is carried on expeditions of such unusual character that their successful accomplishment adds real distinction to the Society and makes a permanent contribution to the world's store of geographical knowledge; or the bearer is engaged in work of a professional, geographic, or scientific nature that is new, is original, or represents a "first".

 2020 Kathryn Sullivan

 First carried the flag into space as a member of the Challenger shuttle crew on a nine-day mission in 1984, Kathryn Sullivan carried the flag again but this time into the Mariana Trench, the deepest point of the world’s oceans.

 2019 Alison Jones

 Carried the flag to document today’s condition and usage of Egypt’s Nile River from Lake Nassar and Aswan to Alexandria and the Nile Delta.

 2019 Rhea Banker